gitnacho/angular/aio/content/guide/testing.md

 This configuration caches `node_modules/` and uses [`npm run`](https://docs.npmjs.com/cli/run-script) to run CLI commands, because `@angular/cli` is not installed globally.
 The double dash (`--`) is needed to pass arguments into the `npm` script.

-Step 3: Commit your changes and push them to your repository.
+Paso 3: Commit your changes and push them to your repository.

 Step 4: [Sign up for Circle CI](https://circleci.com/docs/2.0/first-steps/) and [add your project](https://circleci.com/add-projects).
 Your project should start building.